octoblu/meshblu/readme.md

 GET /devices

 Returns all devices available to you on Skynet.
-Notice you can query against custom properties i.e. all drones or light switches or online/office etc.
+Notice you can query against custom properties i.e. all drones or light switches and online/offline etc.

 ```
 curl http://localhost:3000/devices